-Know Before You Go, Shaka Guide's Mount Lemmon Scenic Byway Tour
+Know Before You Go, Mount Lemmon in Arizona Scenic Byway Tour

 Start Getting Excited!

-You’re about to experience one of the world’s most amazing drives, but there are a few things you should know about the tour before you get started.
+You’re about to experience one of the world’s most amazing drives - a scenic tour of Mount Lemmon - but there are a few things you should know about the tour before you get started.

 - The tour begins in Tucson just after turning off East Tanque Verde Road at the Safeway and onto the East Catalina Highway.

 - Mount Lemmon is part of the Coronado National Forest.

 - The entry fee is $8/vehicle.
 If you’re stopping to hike or picnic, you’ll need to pay the fee in one of the unmanned fee collection stations (affectionately called the “iron rangers”) and place the receipt on your dashboard or rearview mirror.

 - There are no restaurants or places to buy food until you reach Summerhaven at the top, so stock up on snacks beforehand.